Epigenetic

 Strengths

-- +Can complement other clock types as auxiliary data
+- +Can complement other clock types as supporting data

 Limitations

-- −Many experts consider it a weak standalone aging clock
+- −Most experts consider it a weak standalone aging clock

-- −Weaker than multi-biomarker models for general aging prediction
+- −Less accurate than multi-biomarker approaches for general aging prediction

 Samples:Blood

-Best for: Telomere biology research, auxiliary aging data alongside other clocks
+Best for: People interested in telomere biology specifically, or as supplementary data alongside other clocks

 Imaging